 - iv.
-Identify which department or agency is responsible for completing the inspections for licensed in-home providers.
-N/A - 5.5.2 Inspections for license-exempt providers
+Identify which department or agency is responsible for completing the inspections for licensed in-home providers. - 5.5.2 Inspections for license-exempt providers a.
+License-exempt CCDF center-based child care providers

 Licensing inspectors must perform at least one annual monitoring visit of each license-exempt CCDF provider for compliance with health, safety, and fire standards.
 Inspections for relative providers will be addressed in subsection 5.8.